Our philosophy

 Professional Development:

-High expectations and standards are held of all of our educators at FOOSHC.
-We embrace opportunities for innovative practice, critical reflection and embed professional development into our everyday practice.
-FOOSHC strives to create a culture of professional inquiry in which our educators are encouraged to engage in robust discussion and challenge themselves and others.
-Educators embody integrity, compassion, respect and motivation.
+We hold our educators at FOOSHC to high standards and expectations.
+We embrace opportunities for innovative practice, critical reflection, and embed professional development into our everyday practice.
+FOOSHC strives to create a culture of professional inquiry, in which educators are encouraged to engage in robust discussion, self-reflection, and critical reflection.
+Our educators operate with integrity, compassion, respect, and kindness, embodying the values we demonstrate to the children.

 Advocacy and Leadership:

 Reviewed February 2008 with comments from parents, children and staff, reviewed 2013-September 2014 with comments from parents, children and educators.
-Parental comments incorporated and P&C executive review in November 2015.
+Parental comments incorporated and P&C executive review November 2015.
 Reviewed by children, families and Educators.
 All comments incorporated and endorsed by P&C December 2018.
+Reviewed April 2020.
+Reviewed August 2021.
+Reviewed Term 1 2024.
+Reviewed by children, families, P&C August 2024.

 Our philosophy is based on a playwork approach where children are empowered to take risks and lead and control their own play.
 Do you want to know more about Playwork?
 Please read the Playwork Principles here.